netdata/netdata/streaming/README.md

 where the value X, Y, Z and W are integer numbers.

-in the master side the we can have different reports when the master reads everything from the stream and it did not receive more data from Slave, the most common message that you can see is
+In the master side the we can have different reports when the master reads everything from the stream and it did not receive more data from Slave, the most common message that you can see is

 ```